"Do Not Resuscitate": Whose Choice?

 sick and powerless man near the end of his life.

-Lex View is an information and analysis service that provides
+Lex View was an information and analysis service that provided

 journalists, politicians and interested members of the public with ongoing,

 accessible and concise analysis of high-court decisions.
-It focuses on cases
+It focused on cases

 that have important social, public policy, human rights and moral

-Lex View is published by the Centre for Cultural Renewal, Ottawa,
+implications.
+Lex View was published by the Centre for Cultural Renewal, Ottawa,

 Ontario, Canada.